Summer Declutter: 18 Areas to Clear Out Before Summer Hits

 • Throw pillows

 If you enjoy alfresco dining, do a summer declutter of your outdoor tableware.
 Only keep what you need based on the size of your family, if you entertain and how often you eat outdoors.
-Get rid of old or never used plates, platters, serving ware, wine glasses, and utensils.
+Toss, resell or recycle old or never used plates, platters, serving ware, wine glasses, and utensils.

 Love playing in the outdoors?
 Take stock of your sporting equipment for summertime games such as tennis, pickleball, baseball, cornhole, beach games, sidewalk chalk, etc. Declutter what your family no longer plays with, is broken or in terrible shape.